Ask me what I love doing most in the world. I will almost always say: something creative.

 - Go look at supplies.
 Walking through Hobby Lobby is bad for my wallet but great for my creativity.
 If nothing else, I realize that I could make most décor items myself if I really wanted to without spending a bunch of money.
 But usually seeing all the materials and supplies gets me fired up to get back to work on my own projects . . . even if I don’t actually end up buying anything.
 Who says shopping is a bad habit?

 - Use a technique you’ve been dying to try.
-I used to see art that had these beautiful drips and splatters in them.
-I wanted to do that too, but didn’t know how it was done, so I looked up YouTube videos and tutorials, and Pinterest images before I decided to try it out in my own work.
-Holy smokes, am I glad I did!
-It’s one of my favorite art techniques now.
+I used to see art with these beautiful drips and splatters in them.
+I wanted to do that too, but didn’t know how it was done.
+YouTube tutorials and Pinterest images helped me learn before I decided to try it out in my own work.
+Now it’s one of my favorite art techniques.
 Have a favorite thing you’ve wanted to try?
 Find out how it’s done and go for it.

 - Copy a style of a master/favorite, then add your own twist.
 I have been assigned to paint a copy of several old master paintings.
 But you can do this with any artist’s work.
 It helps understand how they worked, what materials they used and how they composed their artworks.
 In fact, according to the article Master Class on Smithsonian.com, artists from all over the world travel to the Louvre to copy famous paintings, and have been for years.
 It’s also been said that copying passages from your favorite authors can help you get a feel for their writing and voice . . . and let’s not forget about covering another artist’s song.
 Once you’ve got the original down, then you can change and adapt it to you, and you will have learned some valuable skills in the process!